premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2020-02-02-division-by-fraction.md

 ## Problem 1

-> 4/2 = 2
+> 4 &divide; 2 = 2

-(i.e.) If we split the number 4 into groups of 2, how many such groups can be created?
+If we split the number 4 into groups of 2, how many such groups can be created?

 | &#9634; &#9634; &#9634; &#9634; | divide by 2 | &#9634; &#9634; | &#9634; &#9634; |
 |:---:|:---:|:---:|:---:|
 |4| &rarr; |1|2|

-Four divided by two equals two.
+4 divided by 2 equals 2 groups.

 ## Problem 2

-> 4/4 = 1
+> 4 &divide; 4 = 1

-(i.e.) If we split the number 4 into groups of 4, how many such groups can be created?
+If we split the number 4 into groups of 4, how many such groups can be created?

 | &#9634; &#9634; &#9634; &#9634; | divide by 4 | &#9634; &#9634; &#9634; &#9634; |
 |:---:|:---:|:---:|
 |4| &rarr; |1|

-Four divided by four equals one.
+4 divided by 4 equals 1 group.

 ## Problem 3

-> 4/1 = 4
+> 4 &divide; 1 = 4

-(i.e.) If we split the number 4 into groups of 1, how many such groups can be created?
+If we split the number 4 into groups of 1, how many such groups can be created?

 | &#9634; &#9634; &#9634; &#9634; | divide by 1 | &#9634; | &#9634; | &#9634; | &#9634; |
 |:---:|:---:|:---:|:---:|:---:|:---:|
 |4| &rarr; |1|2|3|4|

-Four divided by one equals four.
+4 divided by 1 equals 4 groups.

 So far, everything is clear.

-What happens when we divide the number by a fraction?
+What happens when we divide the number by **a fraction**?

 ## Problem 4

-> 4/(1/2) = 8
+> 4 &divide; (1/2) = 8

-(i.e.) If we split the number 4 into groups of halves, how many such groups can be created?
+If we split the number 4 into groups of halves, how many such groups can be created?

-What is a group of half numbers?
-Simple.
-Split a single number into two equal parts.
-Put one half in one group.
+Group of halves?
+We only have whole numbers.

+Ok then, let's split the whole number in to halves and then group them by halves.

+Check the shapes in the below table.

 | &#9634; &#9634; &#9634; &#9634; | divide by half (1/2) | &#9720; | &#9727; | &#9720; | &#9727; | &#9720; | &#9727; | &#9720; | &#9727; |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |4| &rarr; |1|2|3|4|5|6|7|8|

-Four divided by 1/2 equals eight.
+4 divided by 1/2 equals 8 groups.

-Please ignore the shape and size of the objects.
-Just count the numbers.
+> When we divide a number with **a whole number**, we just **group** the whole numbers.

-When we divide a number, we are not just grouping the numbers.
-We split the numbers first and then grouped them.
-So, the number increases (multiplied).
+> When we divide a number **with a fraction**, we **split** the numbers to **fractions** first and then **group** them.

-**PS:** Replace the word **divide** with **group**.
-Instead of saying, "divide by 2", you could say, "group by 2", which is more intuitive in English.
+Replace the word **divide** with **group**.
+Instead of saying, "**divide by 2**", we could say, "**group by 2**", which is more intuitive in English.

-I hope this explanation helps.
+**PS:** Instead of teaching the actual division process, we teach the kids to inverse the fraction and multiply (the reciprocal method).